aleksmiina/javaLearningProject/Library /src/notes.md

 2. Now, a user needs to pick up a book and write its name in the terminal.
 Then the program will check whether this book is in the list.

 3. If a user types a book not in the inventory, the program stops.
 Needs fixing.

+4. Need to implement the way for a book to be borrowed out.

+public class TheBookIsBorrowed{

+    public TheBookIsBorrowed(ListOfBooks){

+    }
+}